 How Does Alcohol Affect Your Driving?

-Humans have consumed alcoholic beverages in some form for thousands of years.
-While the effects of alcohol consumption can vary from one individual to the next, alcohol has certain properties that lead to repeatable types of behavior in humans.
-As a result, all states have enacted laws regulating the operation of a motor vehicle after the consumption of alcohol.
-This page is designed to help you understand the effect that alcohol can have on your physical and mental well-being, so that you can use good judgment regarding the use of alcohol and the operation of a motor vehicle.
+Texas, like every state, has enacted laws regulating the operation of a motor vehicle after the consumption of alcohol.
+This page is designed to help you understand the effect that alcohol can have on your physical and mental well-being, so you can use good judgment regarding the consumption of alcohol and operation of a motor vehicle.

 We provide a free initial consultation to all clients.
 To set up an appointment, contact our office online or call us at 844-402-2992 today.